lodash/lodash/doc/README.md

 ### <a id="_pullarray--value1-value2-"></a>`_.pull(array [, value1, value2, ...])`
 <a href="#_pullarray--value1-value2-">#</a> [&#x24C8;](https://github.com/bestiejs/lodash/blob/master/lodash.js#L4640 "View in source") [&#x24C9;][1]

-Removes all passed values from the given array using strict equality for comparisons, i.e. `===`.
+Removes all provided values from the given array using strict equality for comparisons, i.e. `===`.

 #### Arguments
 1. `array` *(Array)*: The array to modify.